-As a college student, one task that you will be doing often will be choosing classes.
-Prior to every semester you will need to figure out what classes you have left to take or want to take and then create your schedule for the upcoming term.
-There are many things to think about when choosing classes.
-Every student bases class selection on different factors.
-Some of the most common ones that students should consider are listed here.
+As a college student, one task you will be doing often is choosing your classes.
+Prior to every semester you will need to figure out what courses you have left to take (or want to take) and set your class schedule for the upcoming term.

 Balance and Volume

 Look for balance.
-When it comes to class size, have a few large lecture (typically intro) classes, but also have a few small, intimate classes as they will be more engaging and you won’t feel as lost in the crowd at a big university.
+When it comes to class size, have a few large lecture classes, but also have a few small, intimate classes as they will be more engaging and you won’t feel as lost in the crowd at a big university.

 Required Classes

-Of course if you have classes that are required for your major or are general requirements, you’ll want to get those out of the way as well.
-Remember, if you are taking a class that is a general requirement, it will normally have 100+ students in it (at most colleges).
-Also, try and shy away from taking these classes early in the morning.
-Classes this size don’t usually take attendance so it can become very tempting to sleep in and miss class.
-Make a list of all your required classes and attempt to plan out your schedule over the next few semesters.
-This will also make it easier deciding when and how many courses outside your major you can take.
-Some courses are only given during a certain semester so you will want to schedule those in when possible.
+If you have classes that are required for your major, or are a general requirement, you’ll want to get these out of the way.
+Remember, if you are taking a class that is a general requirement, it will normally have a large number of students in it.
+Try and shy away from taking these classes early in the morning.
+Classes this size don’t usually take attendance so it can become very tempting to sleep in and skip class.

 Electives